cicarulez/Mongo-Manager-Cli/README.md

 ### User Management

 - Select **1** to manage users.
 Submenu options:
-    - **Create User**: Enter a username and password to add a new user.
+    - **Create User**: Enter a username, password, first name, last name, and email to add a new user.
 After creation, you can opt to add another user by responding **yes**.
     - **Delete User**: Provide a username to delete a user.
 After deletion, you can delete another user by responding * *yes**.
     - **Change Password**: Update an existing user's password.
 After updating, you can change another password by